Garfield in the Rough

 Garfield in the Rough is a 1984 American animated television special based on the Garfield comic strip.
 It once again featured Lorenzo Music as the voice of Garfield.
-The special was first broadcast October 26, 1984 on CBS.
+The special was first broadcast on October 26, 1984, on CBS.
 It has been released on VHS, LaserDisc and DVD home video.

 This is the third of twelve Garfield television specials made between 1982 and 1991.
 In this special, Garfield, Jon and Odie go camping.
-It is the first Garfield special not to feature the involvment of Lee Mendelson and Bill Melendez.
+It is the first Garfield special not to feature the involvement of Lee Mendelson and Bill Melendez.